dfinity/portal/docs/developer-docs/setup/manage-canisters.md

 To generate a locally-defined identifier:

-1. Create a project with the configuration settings and program logic to suit your needs.
+- #### Step 1:  Create a project with the configuration settings and program logic to suit your needs.

-2. Start the local canister execution environment, if necessary.
+- #### Step 2:  Start the local canister execution environment, if necessary.

     If you were compiling canisters to run on a remote execution environment, e.g. the IC blockchain, you would include the `--network` command-line option to perform tasks on the environment specified under this parameter.

-3. Generate hard-coded local identifiers for the canisters defined in the `dfx.json` by running the following command:
+- #### Step 3:  Generate hard-coded local identifiers for the canisters defined in the `dfx.json` by running the following command:

         dfx build --check